Have you been drastically upping your coffee consumption because you’re just feeling so tired all the time?

-But staying tired all the time can quickly affect your performance at work, school or studies, so the sooner you get your energy back up, the better, right?
+But staying tired all the time can quickly affect your performance at work, school or studies, so the sooner you get your energy back up, the better.

-1) You Don’t Have a Sleep Schedule
+1. You Don’t Have a Sleep Schedule

 It’s not a secret that if you want to feel energetic throughout the day, you should rest properly at night.

-Going to sleep and waking up on different hours several times a week means your body is never sure whether it should be awake, still sleeping, or falling asleep at the moment.
+Going to sleep and waking up at different hours several times a week means your body is never sure whether it should be awake, still sleeping, or falling asleep at the moment.

 Avoid using gadgets before bed, make your bedroom as dark as possible (to prevent any light from waking you up at night), and cool your room a little.

 If you sleep at least 7 to 8 hours per night and still wake up feeling tired, it might mean that your sleep cycles are being disturbed.

 Stress, blood sugar imbalances, and unhealthy diets can all affect our sleep cycles, thus making it harder for your body to fully rest.